Sahityaaryan/tnpcell-portal-2025/Contribution-guide.md

 This is the setup-guide for this project.

+## Setup

+1. Make sure you are using Node.js of version 18.20.2. (use nvm to manage different node versions).

 ## Backend-setup

 1. Navigate to : *backend/config/database.js*
 		and apply these changes

 ```
 connection: {
 host: env('DATABASE_HOST', 'localhost'),